MovingBlocks/Terasology/README.markdown

 * [Pathfinding](https://github.com/Terasology/Pathfinding) - framework for pathfinding used by other modules
 * [PlantPack](https://github.com/Terasology/PlantPack) - more plants!
 Used by the Throughout the Ages gameplay
 * [Portals](https://github.com/Terasology/Portals) - allows placement of portal blocks that'll spawn Oreons `giveBlock portal`
-* [Rails](https://github.com/Terasology/Rails) - railroads and trains!
+* ~~[Rails](https://github.com/Terasology/Rails) - railroads and trains!
 Press 'e' to start a caboose or enter a cart.
-Use the wrench to attach carts
+Use the wrench to attach carts~~ (broken, waiting for author's return)
 * [Sample](https://github.com/Terasology/Sample) - miscellaneous example content showcasing module usage
 * [Seasons](https://github.com/Terasology/Seasons) - adds seasons to the game
 * [Signalling](https://github.com/Terasology/Signalling) - circuitry implementation based on BlockNetwork, similar to redstone